Total £ 00.00

 Here, we are looking for a mask that cups the face and leaves little room for shifting.

 Loose masks tend to rub up and down on the nose, shift around the jawline, and are more likely to whittle away at foundations throughout the day.
+Ensuring that your face mask fits well is essential for your safety during the pandemic too.
+Thus, choosing a well-fitting mask works well for your safety and comfort.

 A cotton face mask is not only snug - but breathable and washable, ensuring we can be rid of the bacteria from product build-up and sweat.